MongoExpUser/Mount-Unmount-Object-Storage-on-Linux/README.md

 ## TO run the Bash script

 1) #### Download or clone the following file, from this repo, into the current working directory (CWD) on the Linux/Ubuntu OS machine: <br>
-   - Bash script - mount-object-storage.sh<br>
+   - Bash script - mount-unmount-object-storage.sh<br>

 2) #### Fill in relevant input variables (line 22-28 of the script) at the top of the script including: <br>
    - clean_system_confirm